clinical-genomics-uppsala/poirot_rd_wgs/docs/softwares.md

 ---

----

-## [fix_mt_gt]
+## fix_mt_gt
 A script that postprocesses the GATK mitochondrial mutect2 VCF that has been run througj .
 It looks for GT fielsd that have more than two entries (e.g. '0/././1, or '0/1/./.' etc) and converts them to '0/1' as some tools can not parse the vcf when the GT field has missing alleles and is > 2.